Committee on Equity for Essex

 The Committee on Equity for Essex is dedicated to redistributing decision-making, resources, and power into our community to ensure the voices of those who have been historically marginalized are centered.
 This is an ongoing effort and we continue to seek feedback as we progress.
 Contact Marguerite Ladd at email@example.com.

 The committee has highlighted a few stories and updates from our work over the past couple of months.

-Safety, Policing and Racial Justice Task Force Update
+The Safety, Policing and Racial Justice Task Force has a NEW NAME!

 Receive updates from the Committee on Equity for Essex

 Read an article written by Mike Nosek from The Essex Reporter as he interviews municipal officials and Susan McCormack from Creative Discourse.

 Visit the Vermont Dept. of Public Safety website seeking public and stakeholder feedback to shape and refine the state's continuing work to modernize policing across Vermont.

 - Update on racial justice work in Essex 2020-11-11

 - Update on racial justice work in Essex 2020-10-13

 - Update on Racial Justice Work in Essex 2020-09-04